 3. Physical development

 Children are taught to move confidently and imaginatively with increasing control and coordination during outdoor play activities and in PE lessons.
 They learn to negotiate space effectively, adjusting speed or direction to avoid obstacles.
 Fine motor control is developed using tools, scissors, small construction equipment and malleable materials.
 Children learn to use a pencil and hold it effectively to trace shapes and form recognisable letters.
-Children are also encouraged to manage their own basic hygiene and personal needs including dressing and undressing independently.

 We encourage children to develop a love of books and reading at a very early age.
 Stories often form the starting point for lots of exciting activities and role play opportunities.
 Children will be encouraged to handle books properly and look at them carefully.
 We also make reference to words in the environment to help children understand that they have a meaning.
 Children are encouraged to make marks and ascribe meaning to them in lots of different contexts indoors and outdoors.
 This ranges from drawing, making marks in the sand, painting with mud and conducting surveys.
 Children are involved in phonics activities where they learn to hear and say sounds and link them to the alphabet.
 They also learn to form recognisable letters as they build up to writing familiar words and sentences.